MarlonDeOcampo/VagrantMulti/manifests/vault-consul/README.md

 - first deploy the secret.yaml, then the pvc and last the postgres-deployment.yaml

-- check the postgres pod if it is running successfully withour error
+- check the postgres pod if it is running successfully without error

 - let us check if the service account created during the execution of postgres deployment has successfully have access to the vault by executing this command